Solitar7/cse15l-lab-reports/report3/lab-report-3-week-6.md

 **Setup Github Access from ieng6**

-Here is keys on server, I uses keygen with rsa encode to get the keys and thus may copy the key and add it as public key on github.
+Here is keys on server, I uses keygen with rsa encode to get the keys and then may open and copy the public key and add it as public key on github.
 ![server keys](serverkey.png)

 Here is public key on github.